Bosch Building Technologies

 View full article

-Question How do I change Zones/Channels on a Kenwood radio with Telex Dispatch products?
-Answer The Telex Consoles do not have the ability to directly change zones on a radio, this would be done in either the IP-223 or IP-224.
-The frequency you select on the console would correspond to the F-Tone on the Per Line Setup page in the IP-223/4.
-In that same section look at the far right hand side and you will see two columns labeled System and Channel.
-The System column is the zone that you want the radio to change to when the console selects that channel.
-In turn the IP-223/4 will also change to that channel in that zone.
-So in practice let’s say the IP-223/4 has F1, F2, F3 set to zones 1,2,and 3 for the channels 1,2,3 respectfully: Now if this is submitted and saved to eeprom, the IP-223/4 will now change channels to zone 1 channel 1 when the IP-2002 selects F1.
-If the console selects F2 then the radio will change to zone 2 channel 2.
-If the console selects F3 then the radio will change to zone 3 channel 3. © Copyright Bosch Security Systems All rights reserved.
+Question Why doesn't my EF Johnson 5300SLES radio power up when using the cable documented in the manual?
+Answer EF Johnson Remote Cable Assembly P/N-597-2002-245 is required for RS series radios (connected to J6 and J8 on the Logic PCB).
+EF Johnson Remote Cable Assembly P/N-597-5357-746 is required for EFJ 53ES series radios, including all EFJ 5300SL and EFJ 5300SL ES radios Thess can be purchased from EF Johnson. © Copyright Bosch Security Systems All rights reserved.
 Text, images, graphics, sound, animations and videos as well as the arrangement of the same in Bosch offline knowledgebase (help file) are protected by copyright and other intellectual property rights.
 The content of these offline knowledgebase may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
 Some Bosch web sites may also contain text, images, graphics, sound, animations and videos subject to third party copyrights.
 Warranty Note This information is provided by Bosch Security Systems ''AS IS'' and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose or non-infringement.
 While the information provided in believed to be accurate, it may include errors or inaccuracies.
 Bosch Security Systems will not be liable for any damages of any kind arising from use of this tool, including, but not limited to, direct, indirect, incidental, punitive and consequential damages.

 View full article

-Question How do I connect to a Vertex Standard VXR-7000 Repeator?
-Answer See attached © Copyright Bosch Security Systems All rights reserved.
+Question How much current and voltage does the IP-223 have on the digital output pins?
+Answer The IP-223 has jumpers (J8 for line 1 and J30 for line 2) to set the output voltage of either 5V DC (A position) or 12V DC (B position).
+Its current through 10K resistor is 1.2mA at 12V DC or 0.5mA at 5V DC. © Copyright Bosch Security Systems All rights reserved.
 Text, images, graphics, sound, animations and videos as well as the arrangement of the same in Bosch offline knowledgebase (help file) are protected by copyright and other intellectual property rights.
 The content of these offline knowledgebase may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
 Some Bosch web sites may also contain text, images, graphics, sound, animations and videos subject to third party copyrights.
 Warranty Note This information is provided by Bosch Security Systems ''AS IS'' and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose or non-infringement.
 While the information provided in believed to be accurate, it may include errors or inaccuracies.
 Bosch Security Systems will not be liable for any damages of any kind arising from use of this tool, including, but not limited to, direct, indirect, incidental, punitive and consequential damages.

 View full article

-Question How do you modify the IP-223/MTRBi cable assembly to work with the IP-224?
-Answer See attached © Copyright Bosch Security Systems All rights reserved.
+Question What does Dispatch products due in the cases of missed packets (lost due to jitter or errors)?
+Answer The products have a jitter buffer that allows for packets to be reordered if delivered out of sequence, if this buffer empties due to lost packets the unit will stop and restart once the "Packet delay before playback" buffer is filled.
+The product looks at the source and destination address, when a correct incoming port number is recognized the unit will lock in on that source address and ignore packets coming from another source address until the first source stops sending then the second source has access.
+There is no protection against multiple packets from the same source address with the same multicast and port numbers as this shouldn't happen.
+Add to this the same sequence bit in the packet (echoes) should never be allowed.
+Packets not received or lost before their play sequence (bit) time in the buffer are lost and next packets in the buffer pulled in. © Copyright Bosch Security Systems All rights reserved.
 Text, images, graphics, sound, animations and videos as well as the arrangement of the same in Bosch offline knowledgebase (help file) are protected by copyright and other intellectual property rights.
 The content of these offline knowledgebase may not be copied, disseminated, altered or made accessible to third parties for commercial purposes.
 Some Bosch web sites may also contain text, images, graphics, sound, animations and videos subject to third party copyrights.
 Warranty Note This information is provided by Bosch Security Systems ''AS IS'' and without warranty of any kind, expressed or implied, including (but not limited to) any implied warranties of merchantability, fitness for any particular purpose or non-infringement.
 While the information provided in believed to be accurate, it may include errors or inaccuracies.
 Bosch Security Systems will not be liable for any damages of any kind arising from use of this tool, including, but not limited to, direct, indirect, incidental, punitive and consequential damages.

 View full article